 FMCA volunteer leaders and staff now turn their attention to convention 101, set to take place March 26 through 29, 2020, at the Pima County Fairgrounds in Tucson, Arizona.
 The 101st International Convention and RV Expo has been dubbed “Sunsets and Saguaros” in honor of the host area.
 All RV owners are invited to attend, and registration for the event will begin on September 26 at FMCA.com or by calling (513) 474-3622 or (800) 543-3622.

 ABOUT FMCA:ENHANCING THE RV LIFESTYLE

 FMCA is the world's largest not-for-profit association for recreation vehicle (RV) owners.
 The organization maintains its national headquarters in Cincinnati, Ohio, and currently has over 138,000 active members.
-FMCA offers its members a number of benefits, including a subscription to its monthly magazine, Family RVing; a medical emergency and travel assistance program valued at $200 per family; a tire purchasing program; group rates on a roadside assistance program, RV and auto insurance, and health insurance; discounted rates for RV tours and caravans; and discounts on mobile internet access plans from Verizon and Sprint.
+FMCA offers its members a number of benefits, including a subscription to its monthly magazine, Family RVing; a medical emergency and travel assistance program valued at $200 per family; a tire purchasing program; group rates on a roadside assistance program, RV and auto insurance, and health insurance; discounted rates for RV tours and caravans; and discounts on mobile internet access plans.
 Perhaps the most important benefit of FMCA membership is the camaraderie and friendships that develop among people enjoying the common interest of RV travel.